 15G Form is a self-declaration document that individuals below 60 years, a trust, or a Hindu Undivided Family (HUF) can file to receive TDS exemption.
 You can file Form 15G to your bank so as to request them not to deduct TDS on interest income provided your income falls below the total exemption limit.

 This self-declaration form is only applicable to individuals aged over 60 years or senior citizens.
 This is because the TDS exemption limit for senior citizens is Rs.
 50,000.

-You must have developed a basic idea from the above explanation on the different requirements for Form 15G and 15H.
+You must have developed a basic idea from the above explanation of the different requirements for Form 15G and 15H.
 However, there are a few more things to consider before filling in one of these forms.

 Individuals must have both annual taxable income and total interest income below the exemption limit of Rs.
 2.5 lakh.